 Xanthan Gum: A little goes a long way!
 This helps to replicate the texture of the gluten.
 Omit it if you cannot tolerate it (or if your flour mix already contains it) but you may find the shortbread is a little more crumbly in texture if there is none in your flour mix.

 There’s a printable recipe card below with the method.
-But here are some step-by-step photos to show you how easy this gluten free shortbread recipe is to make.
+But here are some step-by-step photos to show you how easy this gluten free shortbread cookies are to make.

-This shortbread should be cooled completely and then kept in an airtight container for up to a week.
+TO STORE: These gluten free shortbread biscuits should be cooled completely and then kept in an airtight container for up to a week.

 Frequently Asked Questions